CW3E/MET-tools/Grid-Stat/README.md

 ```
 #SBATCH --array=0-5
 ```
 to run each sub-analysis over the date range and forecast horizons.
+Outputs from this analysis will be written to the `OUT_ROOT` variable defined in the batch_wrfout_cf.sh, this and other settings in the job array construction should be defined accordingly by the user.
+Logs for each of the SLURM array tasks will be written in the working directory of batch_wrfout_cf.sh.

 ## Running gridstat on cf-compliant wrfout